galasa-dev/galasa.dev/src/markdown-pages/docs/cli-command-reference/runs-submit-local.md

 You can view the full list of options that are available with the `galasactl runs submit local` command in the
 <a href="https://github.com/galasa-dev/cli/blob/main/docs/generated/galasactl_runs_submit_local.md" target="_blank">Galasa cli repository</a>.

+## Overriding the path to the local Maven repository

+In order to run, tests require compiled artifacts to be hosted in a Maven repository.
+The artifacts must be bundled as an OSGI bundle.
+When you build a Galasa project locally, using the `galasactl project create command` the built artifacts are typically placed in the `~/.m2/` repository in your home directory; the default location of the local Maven repository.

+If you want to use a non-standard location for your local Maven repository, rather than the default location, you can specify the path to your non-standard local Maven repository folder when launching a testcase by setting the  `--localMaven` flag on the `galasactl runs local` command.
+The `--localMaven` parameter tells the CLI tool where Galasa bundles can be loaded from on your local file system.
+The parameter value must be given in a URL form, for example, `file:///Users/myuserid/.m2/repository` or `file://C:/Users/myuserid/.m2/repository`.

 ## Stopping a running test